-- Wash and soak the horse gram overnight in water.
-Wash and soak horse gram overnight in lukewarm water.
-Next day tie it in a tightly wrung damp cotton cloth and keep aside in a warm-dark spot to sprout for 24 hrs.
+- Wash and soak horse gram overnight in lukewarm water.
+Next day tie it in a tightly wrung damp cotton cloth and keep it aside in a warm-dark spot to sprout for 24 hrs.

 - Make a masala with the ground roasted peanut powder, chilli powder and garlic paste.
 Mix them together in a bowl.
 Add salt if you wish.

 - Over a medium flame take some oil in a deep-bottomed pan.
 Fry the masala prepared until lightly cooked.

 - Pour the cooked sprouted horse gram into the pan and adjust consistency with leftover boiled water from the pressure cooker.
 Adjust the seasoning.

 - Bring it to the boil and simmer with a lid on for a couple of minutes.
 Remove the lid and simmer to a gentle heat for 3-4 minutes and enjoy warm with rice or chapati or bajrichi bhakri in Winter.

 - Make sure to have the ground roasted peanut powder ready for this curry.
 If not, you can make some by roasting whole red peanuts on a tawa.
 The steps are given in the description above.